ethersphere/bee-docs/docs/installation/connectivity.md

 ```

 :::info
-If you are regularly connecting and disconnecting to a network, you may also want to use your router's firmware to configure the router to reserve and only assign the same local network IP from it's DHCP pool to your computer's MAC address.
-This will ensure that your Bee seamlessly connects when you rejoin the network!
+If you are regularly connecting and disconnecting to a network, you
+may also want to use your router's firmware to configure the router to
+reserve and only assign the same local network IP from its DHCP pool
+to your computer's MAC address.
+This will ensure that your Bee
+seamlessly connects when you rejoin the network!
 :::

 ### Debugging Connectivity